Free and Low-cost Sport and Physical Activity in Islington

 - junior parkrun, which is a free 2k run on Sundays 9am for 4- to 14-year-olds, including Caledonian Park and Highbury Fields

-Cycling can save money if you cycle instead of using public transport or a car.
-Cycling in Islington has information about cycling clubs, maps, routes, free training, and free bike repairs.
+Cycling is one of the most popular sports to do.
+You can save money if you cycle instead of using public transport or a car.
+Cycling in Islington has information about cycling clubs, maps, routes, free training, free bike repairs, and free bike maintenance.

 Exercising at home costs nothing.
 You could follow a video: